This is a carousel with zoom. Use the thumbnails to navigate, or jump to a slide. Use the zoom button to zoom into a image.

 Powerful wine from southern Burgundy which is firm and muscular.
 It was matured in barrel for a year until smooth and round.

-Rheingau rieslings were popular in Victorian times and early Society Lists featured several, so we asked leading producer Gunter Künstler to provide a modern take on this classic style.
-It is a wine of clean lines, fruit and lovely length of flavour and a must with South-East Asian cooking.
+Rheingau rieslings were popular in Victorian times and early Society Lists featured several.
+We asked leading producer Gunter Künstler to provide a modern take on this classic style.
+Clean lines, fruit and lovely length of flavour and a must with South-East Asian cooking.

 Our second vintage from the highly regarded cellar of Chris Alheit made from offcuts from his premium range of chenin blancs, still young and a little more discreet in this fine South African vintage.